MattHammond94/CV/README.md

 # Matt Hammond | Full Stack Developer

 My story starts as a child who drew on walls A LOT!
 I couldn’t contain my desire to create.
-As I grew up, I naturally ended up tinkering on silly animations and found myself completing a degree in Animation Production.
+As I grew up, I naturally ended up tinkering on silly animations and found myself completing a degree(BA hons) in Animation Production.

-After struggling to make a stable career out of my artwork, I started to think about what I love about animation.
-The reason I chose to study animation at university is that working as part of a team to see a project, start at design phase, continue through experimentation and testing and then successfully reach completion is not only something that brings me joy but it’s something I find extremely rewarding.
+I started to think about what I love about animation.
+The reason I chose to study animation at university is that working as part of a team to see a project, start at design phase, continue through experimentation and testing and then successfully reach completion is not only something that brings me joy but is something I find extremely rewarding.
+Creating animation requires immense attention to detail, rigorous tinkering and close collaboration in order to create a polished and functioning final piece of work.
 After completing the Makers Academy bootcamp I have quickly come to find that working as a developer offers all of these aspects.

 I’m looking for a role as a developer because I want to push myself by working in a career where every day I learn and grow.
 I want to be in an environment that is ever changing and innovative.
 And most importantly, as a Makers graduate, I want to MAKE things.